Today, I’ve chosen a topic that you probably have been a part of if you have trekked with us — our toilets in the mountains and how they evolved.

 Before I start, I want to share an interesting number with you.

-Why is poop such a problem?
+Why is human waste such a problem?

 I’m writing to you specifically because we need help to better these systems.
 We have worked on it endlessly and almost hit a dead end.
 So your thoughts and ideas will really help.
 You may have used our toilets, you may have used toilets in other countries and national parks.
 So after reading this mail, please share your ideas with me!